© Scandinavian Physiological Society. Published by John Wiley & Sons Ltd

 Free access to the final PDF offprint of your article will be available via Author Services only.
 Please therefore sign up for Author Services if you would like to access your article PDF offprint and enjoy the many other benefits the service offers.

 Theses and monographs may be published as supplements to the Journal, the cost of publication being paid by the author.
-Permission and instructions for the printing of such a supplement must be obtained from the Chief Editor.
-The covers may be supplied by Wiley-Blackwell (quotations may be obtained direct from the Publisher), or printed by the author according to information given by the Publisher or the Editorial office.
-The Publisher will charge the author for the cost of dispatching the supplement to subscribers.
+Permission and instructions for the publication of supplements must be obtained from the Chief Editor.
+The covers may be supplied by Wiley Blackwell (quotations may be obtained direct from the Publisher), or printed by the author according to information given by the Publisher or the Editorial office.

 Abbreviations and terminology